 DigiTrust is a non-profit industry consortium spawned from an IAB working group.
 It’s comprised of ad tech platforms and premium publishers who are collaborating to deploy and support a standardized, shared, 1st party cookie-based user token in order to achieve the following mutual benefits:

-- More than 15% improvement in managed revenue, by eliminating audience data loss associated to third party cookies (on mobile, especially) and ID syncing
+- More than 15% improvement in managed revenue due to improved audience recognition, by reducing data loss associated to third party cookies (on mobile, especially) and ID syncing

 - Leveling of the playing field with the “walled gardens”, by enabling the third party ecosystem with a shared first party cookie ID